serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

   1 passing (8ms)
 ```

 The first test is now ready, let's create some more!
 Now we have a function that returns time, so we need to know the date also.
-With `sls create function` command you are able to create a function and test for it.
+With `sls create function` command you are able to create a function and test case for it.

 ```Bash
 sls create function -f currentDate --handler date/handler.endpoint
 ```

-Then open `test/currentDate.js` to your editor and replace the default `implement tests here` test block with the following snippet.
+Then open `test/currentDate.js` to your editor and replace the default `implement tests here` test block with snippet:

 ```JavaScript
 it('should return current date', () => {